ZenexHubScript/Zenex-hub/README.md

 Juju,Nevin, and windy

-# Zenex hub 0.0.0 Features and V1/Zenex hub To-do list
+# Zenex hub 0.0.0-V1 Features and V1/Zenex hub To-do list

+0.0.0-V1

+🔴 Sunc

+🔴 Antiafk

+🔴 Esp

+🔴 Teleport to player

+🔴 View player

+🔴 Freecam

+🔴 Set jump power

+🔴 Set speed

+🔴 Inf jump

+🔴 AntiRecord

+🔴 Solara Support

+🔴 Swift Support

+🔴 Working Chatbypasser

+🔴 Bang User

+🔴 Autoreport

 🟡 Full script on Sewers

-🟡 Modmenu for Sewers
+🟡 Modmenu for Sewers (Custom Gui just for Sewers) :D

-🔴 Anticheat bypass (If possible) :) (Will most likely not be added)
+🔴 Anticheat bypass (If possible) (Will most likely not be added)

 🟡 Door esp (Works but some parts of it not done)